ItsNickBarry/hyperbolic-canvas/README.md

 * Calculate hyperbolic distance between points
 * Draw hyperbolic line between points
 * Calculate Euclidean arclength between a point and a destination point given hyperbolic distance and hyperbolic line.

+The Y axis is not inverted as in a standard HTML canvas.
+Angle values are in radians.
+Tau, defined as 2 * Pi, is exposed as HyperbolicCanvas.TAU and, if not already in use, Math.TAU.
+An attempt to be more well-rounded.

 ## Issues
 I don't know how geometry works.
 I don't know how math works.
 I don't know how Javascript works.
 Does anyone, really?
 If you do, and you notice an oversight, please open a new issue.